mozaik-association/mozaik/docs/Contacts Module.md

 !!! abstract "The goal of access rules"

-   This feature allows you to give different access to your user contacts in Mozaik depending on the internal instance they receive when they are transformed into a user.
+    This feature allows you to give different access to your user contacts in Mozaik depending on the internal instance they receive when they are transformed into a user
-    !!!example
+    !!! example

         A user who is part of the national committee will have access to all contacts.
-A user who was part of a local committee will only have access to the contacts of his local group.
+A user who was part of a local committee will only have access to the contacts of his local group

 ??? tip